UMD-CS-STICs/389Lspring18/codelabs/codelab-02/README.md

 To verify that the file was uploaded into the bucket, use the `s3api list-objects-v2` command:

 ```
-$ aws s3api list-objects-v2 —bucket cmsc389l-colink
+$ aws s3api list-objects-v2 --bucket cmsc389l-colink
 ```

 Create and upload another file into this bucket with a different key.
-Now, you can use the `—prefix` flag of the `list-objects-v2` command to filter which objects to list.
+Now, you can use the `--prefix` flag of the `list-objects-v2` command to filter which objects to list.

 ##### Directories